Pepe Valera: Playing career

 Born on 26 May 1916 in Seville, Valera began his football career in Real Betis Cantera, the youth team of his hometown club Real Betis, where he quickly stood out from the rest, so he soon made his debut with the first team on 15 January 1933, in a friendly match against Xerez, helping his side to a 5–1 win, (Note: Some sources that he made his debut for Betis in a friendly in 1932.) and just three months later, on 8 April, he made his official competitive debut for Betis in the first leg of the Copa del Rey round of 16 against Barcelona at Las Corts.
 At the time, he had not yet sign anything because his father did not want him to commit to the club, so he went to Las Corts on an amateur contract, receiving only a 500 peseta note, plus a 300-peseta bonus as a reward for knocking out Barça.

 In 1934, Valera was sought after by Sevilla, whose president Ramón Sánchez-Pizjuán was also his father's lawyer, so to avoid losing a player to their direct rivals, Betis signed him as a professional.
 Aged 18, he was the youngest member of the Betis team that won the 1934–35 La Liga title, the first (and only) league title in club's history; however, he did not play a major role in these triumph as he only played in two league matches that season.
 He improved in the following season, where he played in 7 league matches, but his career was then interrupted by the outbreak of the Spanish Civil War.

 Like so many others, Valera was sent to the front, remaining there until the end of the War in 1939, and returning to his hometown with the rank of lieutenant.
 This experience made him contemplate whether he should continue to play football or pursue a military career, and after a further two mixed seasons with Betis between 1939 and 1941, he opted for the latter, going to the Academy and earning the rank of captain.
 In total, he scored 4 goals in 27 La Liga matches.
 Due to a shortage of players in the post-Civil War period, he was suggested to Real Madrid in 1939, but his father found out and said, "I would d rather break your leg than have it broken on the pitch".
-His military career took him to Menorca, where he stayed for two years, and following a short stint in Algeciras, he settled in Seville in the late 1940s, where he played his last football for CD Nervión, and España de Tánger, with whom he only played one match, a early round in the 1948–49 Copa del Generalísimo against Larache on 5 September, which ended in a 1–3 loss.
+His military career took him to Menorca, where he stayed for two years, and following a short stint in Algeciras, he settled in Seville in the late 1940s, where he played his last football for CD Nervión, and España de Tánger, with whom he only played one match, an early round in the 1948–49 Copa del Generalísimo against Larache on 5 September, which ended in a 1–3 loss.